+Other Expenses

+Description

+Amount

-Other Expenses Description Amount \$ CANCEL CONTINUE
+CANCEL CONTINUE

-For example, if you paid \$500 for janitorial services over the year, you would enter that as:
+For example, if you paid \$500 for janitorial services over the year, you will enter that as:

-Schedule C Other Expenses Other Expenses Description janitorial services Amount \$ 500 CANCEL CONTINUE
+Schedule C Other Expenses

+Other Expenses 6

+Description

+janitorial services -W.

+Amount \$ 500 EXAMPLE

+CANCEL CONTINUE

 PRO TIP (TaxSlayer specific) If you took the standard mileage deduction for your business vehicle, you would enter other allowable car expenses such as parking, tolls and registration fees here as Other Expenses.